 Study goals and contents

 The MA Political Science is designed for BA degree holders wanting to substantially deepen their scientific knowledge and those already in a profession but interested in a qualified advanced training.
 The program’s stated objectives are for students to acquire highly specialized knowledge about the field of study along with advanced methodological skills.
-Program participants will also learn how to develop innovative research questions, compose seminar papers that are theoretically and methodologically well-grounded, and defend their arguments in oral presentation.
+Program participants will also learn how to develop innovative research questions, compose seminar papers that are theoretically and methodologically well-grounded, and defend their arguments in an oral presentation.
 Graduates of the program will be able to critically analyze and evaluate complex political subject matters and gain a rich expertise on which to draw in the professional practice.

 Good reasons why to consider Salzburg as your ideal location for MA study are all of the following: